Sarina brings operational planning, organizational change implementation and performance measurement experience to her client projects.

 Immediately after her undergraduate studies, Sarina joined The Brookings Institution’s Center for Health Policy and transitioned with her senior fellows to help Duke University start its own Margolis Center for Health Policy.
 There, she informed FDA policy interests like first amendment rights of commercial pharmaceutical companies, off-label communications of approved drugs, and international harmonization of expedited drug approval pathways.

 Since joining HMA, Sarina has supported state and local governments in health system transformation initiatives including health initiative implementation for community-based organizations in Delaware under a State Innovation Model grant, measurement of capacity to address substance abuse in rural Arizona, and economic modeling for financial supports for home caregivers in Colorado.

-Sarina received her bachelor’s degree in health administration and policy and biochemistry from the University of Maryland Baltimore County (UMBC).
+Sarina received bachelor’s degrees in both biochemistry and health administration and policy from the University of Maryland Baltimore County.

 When she isn’t supporting client work, Sarina indulges in all things Baltimore and enjoys camping and trail-running with her life-partner, Phillip.